electrode-io/electrode-native/docs/cli/cauldron/update/nativeapp.md

 #### Description

-* Update the release status of a native application version in the Cauldron.
+* Update one or more properties of a native application version.

 #### Syntax